open-mmlab/mmskeleton/README.md

     <img src="resource/info/pipeline.png">
 </div>

+This repository holds the codebase, dataset and models for the paper>

+**Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition** Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018.

+[[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)

 ## News & Updates
 - June.
 5, 2018 - A demo for feature visualization and skeleton based action recognition is released.
 - June.
 1, 2018 - We update our code base and complete the PyTorch 0.4.0 migration.
 You can switch to the old version [v0.1.0](https://github.com/yysijie/st-gcn/tree/v0.1.0) to acquire the original setting in the paper.

-## Introduction
-This repository holds the codebase, dataset and models for the paper>

-**Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition** Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018.

-[[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)

-### Visulization of ST-GCN in Action
+## Visulization of ST-GCN in Action
 Our demo for skeleton based action recognition:
 <p align="center">
     <img src="resource/info/demo_video.gif", width="1200">